shansmith01/gatsby-theme-powerboard-base/README.md

-# Gatsby Theme Poeerboard - base
+# Gatsby Theme Powerboard - base

 This is a simple starter theme for making new sites quickly.
 This is a work and progress and simply based on my preferences of how I choose to use gatsby.